How Do Sun Outages Affect My TV Programs?

 When do sun outages occur?

 - Sun outages occur for roughly a week in both the spring and fall.
-The next round of solar interference will take place between October 5th and October 11th.
 The exact time and duration will vary from channel to channel.

 What happens during a sun outage?

 - During a sun outage, you may experience some brief interruptions to some of your TV channels.
 You may encounter pixelated pictures, image freezes, and audio distortions.

 How do I know if my outage is a sun outage or a problem with my service?